Biden to restore 3 national monuments cut by Trump

 The monuments cover vast expanses of southern Utah where red rocks reveal petroglyphs and cliff dwellings and distinctive buttes bulge from a grassy valley.
 Trump invoked the century-old Antiquities Act to cut 2 million acres (800,000 hectares) from the two monuments, calling restrictions on mining and other energy production a “massive land grab” that “should never have happened.”

 His actions slashed Bears Ears, on lands considered sacred to Native American tribes, by 85%, to just over 200,000 acres (80,900 hectares).
-They cut Grand Staircase-Escalante by nearly half, leaving it at about 1 million acres (405,000 hectares).
-Both monuments were created by Democratic presidents.
+Grand Staircase-Escalante was cut by nearly half, leaving it at about 1 million acres (405,000 hectares).

 The White House said in a statement that Biden was “fulfilling a key promise” to restore the monuments to their full size and “upholding the longstanding principle that America’s national parks, monuments and other protected areas are to be protected for all time and for all people.”